avgcampos/myfempy/README.md

 pip install .
 ```

-*Note: is recommend to creating a new virtual environment previously the installation of myfempy and dependencies packs.
+*Note: is recommend to create a new virtual environment previously the installation of myfempy and dependencies packs.
 You can use the [virtualenv](https://virtualenv.pypa.io/en/latest/)*

 ## >> Requirements

-Myfempy is known to work on various flavors of recent Linux, MacOS and Windows.
+Myfempy can be used in systems based on Linux, MacOS and Windows.
 Myfempy requires Python 3.

 ### Installation prerequisites, required to build myfempy:
 - [Python 3.x](https://www.python.org/) - *Python is a programming language that lets you work quickly and integrate systems more effectively.*